puniverse/comsat/docs/index.md

 co.paralleluniverse.actors.ActorUtil.sendOrInterrupt(sseActor, new ShutdownMessage());
 ~~~

-It might be convient (and elegant) to wrap the channel returned by `openStream` with a *mapping channel* (see the Quasar docs), that will transform a message class representing the event into an SSE-encoded `WebDataMessage`.
+It might be convient (and elegant) to wrap the channel returned by `openStream` with a *mapping channel* (see the Quasar docs) that will transform a message class representing the event into an SSE-encoded `WebDataMessage`.

 ### WebSockets